dojo/dojo.io/README.md

 1. Travis triggers a build on the master branch through a cron job
 1. Travis decrypts the `deploy_key.enc` file to `deploy_key`
-1. Travis begins a build by running `npm run cron`
+1. Travis begins a build by running `grunt api`
 1. The build syncs the origin's `gh-pages` branch to a temporary directory
 1. The build script uses GitHub's APIs to check for new releases
 1. If a new release is found, Travis clones the repository and builds API documentation
 1. The built API documentation is moved to the site
 1. Each watched project is checked and API documentation is built
-1. Travis pushes changes to `gh-pages`
+1. Travis runs `grunt publish` and pushes changes to `gh-pages`

 ### Creating a Staging Environment